rohan-varma/rohan-varma.github.io/guide_finance.md

 ![](https://imgs.xkcd.com/comics/investing.png)

+##### notes
+- just trying to not be bad will likely net you more gains over the long term than actively trying to be good.
+Mistakes are made when actions are taken and trades are conducted, so doing nothing can often be the best move.

 Roth stuff: Say that you're maxing out your after-tax contributions by contributing $27,000 per year, or $1038 per paycheck.
 Let's assume that this money is invested immediately and rolled over to Roth the next day.
 Even with an average of a 1% gain between the day the money hits your account and when it is rolled over (incredibly unlikely, or else we'd all be very rich), you'd be paying taxes on 1038 * 0.01 * 26 = $269 more of income. that means you're paying taxes on $598 right now (which you wouldn't pay if you weren't doing this), for the right to invest $27,000 this year, keep it invested for 30+ years, and not have the gains (or principal, of course) taxed at all.
 That's huge.